ephaptic/ephaptic/docs/tutorial/first-steps.md

     This allows you to revert to `const client = connect();` (without arguments), as the browser will correctly infer the host and port relative to the current page.

-    Alternatively, if your backend and your frontend are on different hosts, you can specify it: `connect({ url: 'wss://my-backend.app/_ephaptic' })`
+    Alternatively, if your backend and your frontend are on different hosts, you can specify it: `connect({ url: 'wss://my-backend.app/_ephaptic' })`.

+    Learn more in the [Deployment](../advanced/deployment.md) section.

 !!! tip
     Notice that if you try to pass a string like `client.add("2", 3)`, your editor will scream at you.
 That's the power of **ephaptic**.